gillenbrown/betterplotlib/docs/index.rst

 Documentation
 -------------

-The full documentation of the API is available through these pages:
+Full documentation of all the available functions, as well as example plots for each function, are available in the following pages.
+The Overview page has a summary list of all the available functions, while the examples and full documentation are in the Full API page.

 .. toctree::
    :maxdepth: 1

-   style
    api_overview
    full_api
+   style

 ..
 Indices and tables